jj5/kickass-crypto/README.md

 options and `get_const_...()` for constant evaluation.
 Most important constants and configuration options are read indirectly via these accessors so you should be able to override them reliably.

-Most calls to PHP built-in functions are done by slim wrappers via protected functions on `KickassCrypto`.
+Most calls to PHP built-in functions are done by thin wrappers via protected functions on `KickassCrypto`.
 These are defined in the `PHP_WRAPPER` trait.
 This indirection allows for certain PHP function invocations to be intercepted and potentially modified.
 This has been done primarily to support fault injection during unit testing, but you could use for other purposes to change